cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 - `{virtual_cluster_name}`: the name of the virtual cluster.
 - `{certs_dir}`: The directory containing the cluster's certificates.

-When connecting to the default virtual cluster, you can optionally include `options=-ccluster={virtual_cluster_name}` in the connection string so that the intention to connect to a specific virtual cluster is more clear.

 #### Connect to the system virtual cluster

 {{site.data.alerts.callout_info}}
-You should only connect to the system virtual cluster for cluster administration.
+You should only connect to the system virtual cluster for cluster administration and to manage physical cluster replication.
 To work with databases, tables, or workloads, connect to a virtual cluster.
 {{site.data.alerts.end}}

 To connect to the system virtual cluster, pass the `options=-ccluster=system` parameter in the URL.
 You must have the `admin` role on the system virtual cluster.